Zone (vestment): In literature

 The zone has featured in Greek literature depicting female mythological figures.
-It is often used to symbolize female sexuality, such as when Hera seduced her husband, Zeus, while wearing her zone in the Iliad or Pandora, as she was created by Athena in Theogony, appeared with her zone and "silvery raiment".
-The zone is also used as a way to maintain female agency, where the zone is used by Aeschylus' Suppliant Maidens as a way to commit suicide when the alternative is to enter unwanted matrimony.
+It is often used to symbolize female sexuality, such as when Hera seduced her husband, Zeus, while wearing her zone in the Iliad or Pandora, as she was created by Athena in Works and Days, appeared with her zone and "silvery raiment".
+The zone is also used as a way to maintain female agency, where the zone is used by Aeschylus' Suppliant Maidens as a way to die by suicide when the alternative is to enter unwanted matrimony.

 In Christianity

-In modern Greek and Church Slavonic the zone or (Пояс, poyas - belt) is a liturgical belt worn as a vestment by priests and bishops of the Eastern Orthodox Church, Oriental Orthodox Churches and Eastern Catholic Churches.
+In modern Greek and Church Slavonic the zone or (Пояс, poyas - belt) is a liturgical belt worn as a vestment by priests and bishops of the Eastern Orthodox Church, Oriental Orthodox Churches, and Eastern Catholic Churches.
 It is made of brocade with an embroidered or appliquéd cross in the center, with long ribbons at the ends for tying around the waist.
 It is worn over the sticharion and the epitrachelion and keeps them in place as the priest performs the Divine Liturgy.
 In this regard it is similar to the cincture of the Roman Catholic Church.

 The zone is not worn for services when the priest is not fully vested, e.g. vespers or matins.

 The zone worn by priests of the Old Believers of the Russian Tradition, have a unique design, with four pendant strips, two on each hip.
 This was the result of legislation passed under Empress Catherine the Great, mandating that the vestments of Old Believer clergy be sufficiently different from those of clergy belonging to the State Church, in order to avoid confusion.